TobiasPSP/doneland_sources/Tools/Software/EspHome/Manual Provisioning/README.md

 ## Quick Overview

-Connecting and uploading new *firmware* via *USB cables* is technically challenging - period.

-It may work flawlessly with one microcontroller type, and may as well cause a plethora of frustrating issues and error messages with another.
+Connecting and uploading new *firmware* via *USB cables* is technically challenging: it may work flawlessly with one microcontroller type, and may as well cause a plethora of frustrating issues and error messages with another.

 <details><summary>Why USB Communications Is So Prone To Error</summary><br/>